Railway Correspondence and Travel Society: History

-In 1978 the RCTS celebrated its Golden Jubilee with a weekend of major celebrations based on Cheltenham.
+In 1978, the RCTS celebrated its Golden Jubilee with a weekend of major celebrations based on Cheltenham.
 At its Annual General Meeting, held at the Queen's Hotel in Cheltenham, members voted overwhelmingly to admit lady members for the first time and thereby started a trend from which many other railway societies have greatly benefited.
 Later that year, the Society restarted the organisation of overseas tours for members (after a gap of five years), commencing with the ambitious but successful "Golden Jubilee Tour" of South Africa.
 Several such trips then ran each year, mostly to Europe but also further afield such as two more visits to South Africa and one to India.
 From 1996, these have dropped to just one a year, usually to a different European destination on each occasion.

 As already mentioned above, the RCTS has become renowned for its many authoritative books, in particular its continuing series covering the development of steam locomotives in the UK.

 To allow it to become a recognised institution (allowing it to enter contracts for building leases), it became a Charitable incorporated organisation (CIO) from November 2016.
-Initially it then functioned with both Trustees and a Management Committee, but both governing bodies were combined into one Board of Trustees from late 2020.
+Initially, it then functioned with both Trustees and a Management Committee, but both governing bodies were combined into one Board of Trustees from late 2020.

+In 2024 the Society's Board of Trustees opened negotiations with the Stephenson Locomotive Society to create closer co-operation between the two organisations and leading to a possible merger.